ankane/dexter/README.md

 log-level | `debug` gives additional info for suggested indexes<br />`debug2` gives additional info for all processed queries | info min-time | only process queries consuming a min amount of DB time, in minutes | 0

+## Thanks

+This software wouldn’t be possible without [HypoPG](https://github.com/dalibo/hypopg), which allows you to create hypothetical indexes, and [pg_query](https://github.com/lfittl/pg_query), which allows you to parse and fingerprint queries.
+A big thanks to Dalibo and Lukas Fittl respectively.

 ## Contributing

 Everyone is encouraged to help improve this project.
 Here are a few ways you can help: